HARDBALL EQUIPMENT GUIDE

 Read on if you would like some additional information and advice to help understand what to look for in your equipment.

-We always recommend visiting us in store to be fitted for your equipment wherever possible, but if you can’t get to one of our 6 branches, this guide will help you choose the best equipment for your needs and to keep you safe out on the field.
+We always recommend visiting us in-store to be fitted for your equipment wherever possible, but if you can’t get to one of our 6 branches, this guide will help you choose the best equipment for your needs and keep you safe on the field.

 Bats

 The first thing you’ll need is a cricket bat.
 Whether you are a junior playing for your club or school, or you’re starting out a little later, we have a bat for everyone.
-When it comes to bats you need to look for two things: the type of wood they’re made of and the grade of willow.
-You’ll then need to choose the correct size and weight.
+Consider the type of wood and the grade of willow, then choose the correct size and weight.

 What’s the difference between Kashmir and English Willow?

-Cricket bats come made of two different types of wood Kashmir and English willow.
-The latter is more expensive but therefore better even when it comes to beginner cricketers.
+Cricket bats come made of two types of wood: Kashmir and English willow.
+The latter is more expensive but generally better, even for beginner cricketers.

 What does the willow grade mean?

-The willow grade of the bat determines its performance with the lower number grade being of better quality.
-You can find bats with a willow grade starting from 1 to 5.
+The willow grade of the bat determines its performance, with a lower number indicating better quality.
+Bats are available in grades 1 through 5.

 What size bat do I need?

-The key with bat size is to match it up with your height.
+The key is to match the bat size to your height.
 When you stand the bat next to you, the handle should rest just below your hip joint.
-Use our size chart to find the right size.
+Use our size chart to find the perfect match.

 Shop our recommended hardball starter bats